The link between climate change and infectious disease

 Zoonotic diseases represent a major global public health problem due to our close relationship with animals.
 But how do they spread and how can they be prevented?

-Salmonella infection, one of the most widespread foodborne diseases, usually occurs through eating foods contaminated with animal faeces.
+Salmonella infection, one of the most widespread foodborne illnesses, usually occurs through eating foods contaminated with animal faeces.
 Studies conducted across the world have shown that Salmonella outbreaks are strongly associated with temperature increases as higher temperatures enable more rapid replication of the bacteria that causes Salmonella.
-In 2017, the World Health Organization reported that cases of salmonellosis increase by 5–10% for each 1°C increase in weekly temperature when ambient temperatures are above 5°C.

 Marine systems may also be at risk.
 Warming oceans are leading to increases in a bacteria called Vibrio, which can cause fatal illnesses in people who eat shellfish or swim in ocean waters.
 Vibrio survives in warmer water.
 It collects in shellfish such as oysters when they filter water while feeding and then makes people ill when they eat the shellfish raw.
 It can also cause grave infections if it gets into a wound or a nick in the skin.